With the ever-changing mobility industry, ID verification can help to create a faster, safer, and more equal way to travel.

 A line-up of choices

-Solutions across the shared mobility ecosystem include car-sharing, car hailing, car rental, car financing as well as the beloved and growing micro-mobility option.
+With the many solutions across the shared mobility ecosystem we discussed to include car-sharing, car hailing, car rental, car financing as well as the beloved and growing micro-mobility option, getting people to where they need to be has become easier.
 According to a survey from BCG, the top reason for consumers to use micro-mobility over personal vehicles is flexibility.

 Senior Sales Manager Mobility & Travel